Ruberhauptmann/tjarksievers.de/pages/tjarksievers.de/content/projects/bachelorthesis/index.md

 The project we ended up on was to look at [Quantum Espresso](https://www.quantum-espresso.org/), evaluating how it runs best on our local compute cluster
 Quantum Espresso is a software package implementing Density Functional Theory (DFT), which is a very successful method to calculate electronic properties of materials.
 I did a lot of simple calculations on silicon to see how well the code runs on the Physnet cluster with different compilers, on different ressources, etc.
-In the end I also calculated on a material called Tantalum(IV) sulfide in a 2-dimensional layer.
+In the end I also did some calculation on a layer of Tantalum(IV) sulfide.